 I went back to work and was enjoying parenting my two lovely babies but I just couldn’t shake the birth bug.
 I wanted to talk about it, read about it, heck if I could have bathed in it I probably would have!
 Finally, I had to do something about it.
 In the summer of 1999 I took a sabbatical from my position as an associate veterinarian in a local practice and took the childbirth educator training through CEAS (Childbirth Education Association of Seattle….now Great Starts)and the Labor Support Training through Seattle Midwifery School (now the Simkin Center for Allied Birth Professions at Bastyr University).
 I accepted a position at Evergreen Hospital teaching childbirth and early parenting classes and began attending births as a labor support doula.

-Now, 12 years later, I have taught hundreds of hours of childbirth preparation classes and thousands of hours of early parenting classes.
+Now, 20 years later, I have taught hundreds of childbirth preparation classes and thousands of hours of early parenting classes.
 I also facilitate a support group for families struggling with post partum adjustment and mood disorder and teach the Bringing Baby Home Workshop (based on the research of John and Julie Gottman about how to smooth the couples’ transition to parenthood).
 In addition, I have had the privilege to attend over 350 births in local hospitals, birth centers and homes.
 This work is my heart.
 It is how I make a difference in the world, one family and one life at a time.
 The only thing in my life that has rivaled the satisfaction and joy I experience as a doula and an educator is the satisfaction and joy I get from parenting my own fabulous kids.
 I can’t imagine doing anything else.